 There are a few main considerations you need to make when you are deciding on choosing a Kilimanjaro climb: what route you take, the itinerary, guide, training and acclimatization.
 Not all services are the same on the mountain.
-Our eight day Lemosho Route trips give you the best chance of success.
-We do this with our expert guides, advice before the trip, pace on the trail and more comfort.
+We manage all our trips with our expert guides.
 Our head guide was voted the ‘Mountain Guide of the Year’ on Kilimanjaro and he leads up our fantastic team on the ground.
 Likewise, we have our own office in Arusha and do not outsource any of our trips.

 1).
 Choose the Lemosho Route

 There are seven routes up Mount Kilimanjaro.
 After climbing all of the routes, we think the Lemosho Route is the best and most beautiful route.
 From the western slopes of Kilimanjaro, you will traverse around to the eastern side of the mountain for your summit attempt.
 Therefore, you are seeing more of the beautiful mountain than most routes which just go straight up.
 You will travel through five climatic zones on this route, starting from the rain forest up to the glaciers on the summit.
 It is a stunning journey on the worlds largest free standing mountain.

 The Lemosho Route naturally gives you the best acclimatization of any route on the mountain.
 The route follows the principals of going to high altitude; climb high, sleep low.
 Ultimately, the biggest challenge on climbing Kilimanjaro is the high altitude and lack of oxygen.
 High on the mountain, you will have 50% less oxygen than you do at sea level.
 Therefore, by having more days, and this type of acclimatization of going higher and sleeping lower each day, you are giving your body the best chance of reaching the summit and getting back down safely.
 The Lemosho Route is the only route that allows for this.